ioBroker/ioBroker.mqtt/README.md

 - **Test connection** - Press the button to check the connection to broker.
 Adapter must be enabled before.
 - **Send states (ack=true) too** - Normally only the states/commands with ack=false will be sent to partner.
 If this flag is set every state independent from ack will be sent to partner.
 - **Use different topic names for set and get** - if active, so every state will have two topics: ```adapter/instance/stateName``` and ```adapter/instance/stateName/set```.
 In this case topic with "/set" will be used to send non acknowledged commands (ack: false) and topic without "/set" to receive state updates (with ack: true).
-- **Clean Session** - When checked the broker clears all pending messages (only QoS Level 1 and 2) and all subscriptions upon a re-connection.
-The adapter automatically resubscribes to the topics set in the config.
-When unchecked, the broker creates a persistent session.
-This means the broker stores all subscribed topics and will resend all not received messages of QoS Level 1 and 2.
+- **Persistent Session** - When checked the broker saves the session information of the adapter.
+This means it tracks which messages have been send / received by the adapter (only QoS Level 1 and 2) and to which topics the adapter has subscribed.
+This information survives a disconnect and reconnect of the adapter.

 ## Install